-C. Update the Comprehensive Plan and associated plans that meets the City’s long term development goals as resources allow.
+C. Update the Comprehensive Plan, the Transportation System Plan and associated plans that advance the City’s long term development goals.

-D. Continue to work with partners on Emergency Management and Preparedness.
+D. Work with partners on Emergency Management and Preparedness.

 i.
 Coordinate emergency planning and preparedness exercises which require mobilization of facilities such as the Redmond Airport.